 Even though he played a huge part in England’s World Cup venture throughout the summer, Kane will most likely want to start Tottenham’s opening match against Newcastle United next weekend.
 Such is his hunger to strive for the best, Kane will be fit and raring to go should Mauricio Pochettino agree that he can start.

 Critics can suggest he is going to have it tougher this season, as they do every year, but Kane’s consistency in finding the back of the net is what makes him one of the most feared players in the world.

 Manchester City cantered to their third Premier League title last season under Pep Guardiola with no team in the division getting anywhere close to their level.
 While there are new challengers in Liverpool and Arsenal this season, among Manchester United and Chelsea, the Citizens are still red hot favourites to lift the title come May next year.

 It is unlike City to have been quiet during the transfer window, but apart from the acquisition of Riyad Mahrez, Guardiola has been quieter behind the scenes than most would have expected.
 The Citizens missed out on Fred and Jorginho, who joined United and Chelsea respectively, and have ended their pursuit in a defensive midfield player.

-It will be difficult or any team to overthrow the confidence City currently have in the way that they play football and execute game plans.
-Liverpool are the best bet to go up against them - given their recent signings and ability to match City’s expansive, free-flowing football - but the Reds have not been embroiled in a title challenge for a number of years.
+It will be difficult or any team to overthrow the confidence City currently have in the way that they play soccer and execute game plans.
+Liverpool are the best bet to go up against them - given their recent signings and ability to match City’s expansive, free-flowing soccer - but the Reds have not been embroiled in a title challenge for a number of years.

 While Fulham and Wolves were promoted with Cardiff last season, the two former teams have invested a lot of their new Premier League money into players which should see them thwart the clutches of relegation.